mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-2023/README.md

 Please read [this documentation](https://github.com/mlcommons/ck/blob/master/docs/mlperf/inference/README.md) to set up and run above benchmarks using CM.

+Please check the following guide to set up instances AWS, Azure and GCP

 * Submitting valid results for 1 complete benchmark on one system will give you 1 point.
-* The first 3 top submitters will get a prize of 200$ each.
+* The first 3 top submitters will receive a prize of 200$ each.
 * All submitters will participate in writing a common white paper about running and comparing MLPerf inference benchmarks out-of-the-box.

 You can register your participation for the [Collective Knowledge leaderboard](http://localhost:8501/?action=contributors)